 - Paste the code into the subject line of your email where you would like the emoji to appear.

-Note!
-This will not display if added to the Preview Text
+Also, this will not display if added to the Preview Text.

 - Make sure to test your the email before sending!
 Emojis can render differently on every email client.

 - Convey an Emotion

 - Only use between 1-2 in a Subject

 Pro tip!
 Test your Audience by doing a simple subject line A/B test to see how they affect your open rates.

 Opening emails on different OS & Email clients

 Take into account your subscribers’ email client and operating system.
 Different email clients render emojis differently, and some of them may not even render these emojis.
 The same goes with the Operating system.
 Windows 7 has very limited support for emojis

 - 2016 analysis reported a 775% annual increase in marketing messages that contain emoji

 - Go to https://www.copypastecharacter.com/emojis or https://emojipedia.org copy emoji and then go to https://tools.bluestatedigital.com/kb/subject-line-assistant and paste.
 Use the encoded string to add to your Subject line.